Digital Coupon

 The pass will remain saved inside of the user's Mobile Wallet because only the end-user is allowed to delete their Passes from their Wallet Application.

-1. In the Barcode redemption section, select the Generate Unique Codes option from the dropdown to generate the Barcode Value for each wallet pass.
+2. In the Barcode redemption section, select the Generate Unique Codes option from the dropdown to generate the Barcode Value for each wallet pass.

+3. In the Barcode redemption section, select the WEB Redeem option from the dropdown to update the wallet pass coupon once the user has scanned the QR code.
 When users scan the QR code, they will be redirected to a redemption mobile web app site.
 It Marks the QR code as claimed, and the end-user will not be able to scan the QR code again.
+For example, when the end-user goes to the store to claim the coupon, the worker scans the barcode and redirects him to the Rewards Redemption Manager page to redeem the barcode:

 The worker enters his credentials (username/password) and scans the code by selecting the Scan button.